qklm/curriculum/data-analysis/data-analysis-core/marketing-analytics/marketing-metrics.md

 ## Practice

-Customer Aquisition Cost can be measured using the following formula:
+Customer Acquisition Cost can be measured using the following formula:

 ```plain-text
 ??? + Time Spent / ???
 ```

 - Money
-- Number of customers aquired
+- Number of customers acquired
 - Average revenue per customer
 - Number of years active